davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

 Want to learn more about how to set metadata using the service, the routing module or both of them at once?
 Check the **[service](set-metadata-using-service.md) and [routing](set-metadata-using-routing.md) module guides**.

-To know about how to properly define the metadata values to set, checkout the **[metadata values JSON guide](metadata-values-json.md)**
+To know about how to properly define the metadata values to set, check out the **[metadata values JSON guide](metadata-values-json.md)**

 If you already know about all that, maybe you want to explore the **library's [built-in modules](./built-in-modules/index.md) that allow setting common metadata**.